-Ms. Persons was admitted to the Florida Bar in 2008.
-She has served on the Lee County Bar Association Executive Committee and co-chairs the Association’s History Committee.
-She has been recognized as a Florida Super Lawyers Rising Star and was recently featured in Gulfshore Life Magazine as one of Southwest Florida’s young professional impact players.
+Mrs. Persons-Mulicka graduated from The George Washington University Law School.
+She returned home to Fort Myers to start her legal career and was admitted to the Florida Bar in 2008.
+Mrs. Persons-Mulicka has served on the Lee County Bar Association Executive Committee and co-chairs the Associations’ History Committee.
+She has been recognized as a Florida Super Lawyers Rising Star and was featured in Gulfshore Life magazine as one of Southwest Florida’s young professional impact players.

-A Fort Myers High School graduate, Ms. Persons received her undergraduate degrees in Government and Journalism from Evangel University, where she attended on a full scholarship to play tennis and was hired her senior year as the head women’s tennis coach.
-While at Evangel, Ms. Persons worked two years for U.S. Congressman Roy Blunt, then Majority Whip of the House of Representatives, coordinated volunteer efforts for the District’s Republican Party and managed a Missouri state representative’s campaign.
-Ms. Persons graduated Evangel with the honor of being named the Communication Department’s Outstanding Graduate.
-While at George Washington, Ms. Persons chaired the University’s chapter of the Republican National Lawyers Association.
-Ms. Persons was a candidate for Mayor of the City of Fort Myers in 2009.
-She received 33% of the vote in the September 2009 primary election.
+A Fort Myers High School graduate, Mrs. Persons-Mulicka received her undergraduate degrees in government and journalism from Evangel University, where she attended on a full scholarship to play tennis.
+She was hired her senior year as the head women’s tennis coach.
+While at Evangel, Mrs. Persons-Mulicka worked two years for U.S. Congressman Roy Blunt, then Majority Whip of the House of Representatives.
+She coordinated volunteer efforts for the District’s Republican Party and managed a Missouri state representative’s campaign.
+Mrs. Persons-Mulicka graduated Evangel with the honor of being named the Communication Department’s Outstanding Graduate.
+While at George Washington, she chaired the University’s chapter of the Republican National Lawyers Association.